wallacegsouza/templates/README.md

 ### 2.2 Creating the template

-Choose a different directory from the Section 2 step 1 and execute the following command:
+Choose a different directory from the cloned repository in section 2.1 and execute the following command:

 `lazybones create <template name> <template version> <target directory>`

-So if you wanted to create a new project based on spring-boot-web project in a new 'myspringbootwebapp' directory you would run:
+So if you wanted to create a new project based on spring-boot-web template in a new 'myspringbootwebapp' directory you would run:

 `lazybones create spring-boot-web 0.1 myspringbootwebapp`

 Note: Do not use the **lazybones create command** passing names with the character "-".
-So names like my-spring-boot-web-app are not alowed.
+So, names like my-spring-boot-web-app **are not alowed**.